Deploy and rollback rules

 Follow these guidelines when you use the Deploy and Rollback operations to deploy files to, or remove files from, a deployment area.

-Note: To deploy or roll back, and manage deployment events, you must use the Dimensions CM web client.
-These activities are not available in the desktop client.
+Note: To deploy or roll back, and manage deployment events, use the Dimensions CM web client.
+These operations are not available in the desktop client.

 Deploy and rollback commands and rules